 - Braid the strips and pinch the bottom ends together.

-- Set the braided loaf on greased baking sheet.
+- Set the braided loaf on a greased baking sheet.

 - Cover and let rise in a warm, draft-free place for 45 minutes or until it has doubled in size.